What is the dark web and why should we care?

 Most people will never have a reason to access the Dark Web, but your credentials could easily be floating around, endangering your offline livelihoods.
 Once your credentials are released on the Dark Web, there is very little you can do to have them removed.
 However, as soon as you know you’ve been compromised you must act immediately by changing your passwords and activating two-factor authentication.

 We recommend utilizing a full Dark Web monitoring service that alerts you if credentials appear on the Dark Web.
 These services constantly scan the Dark Web for your information and alert you whenever something suspicious appears.
-These alerts don’t necessarily mean a breach has occurred, but they are very good heads up that something bad may be coming.
+These alerts don’t necessarily mean a breach has occurred, but they are a very good heads up that something bad may be coming.
 You can then create a plan of attack before any damage is done.
 Granted, there will be your fair share of false positives, but we firmly believe in operating in the better safe than sorry camp.

-How should you get started with Dark Web monitoring?
+How should you get started with Dark Web Monitoring?

 Our team can run a preliminary scan of your domain revealing the likely breaches in the last few months.
 We’ll then review that report with you and come up with a plan of action to alleviate any major dangers.
 Click here to request that scan.